Skip to Content

 Episode:169

-In this Hot Topic, Dr. Sarah Lidstone moderates a discussion with Dr. Mark Hallett and Prof. Mark Edwards on the limitations of phenomenology in movement disorders.
+In this Hot Topic episode, Dr. Sarah Lidstone moderates a discussion with Dr. Mark Hallett and Prof. Mark Edwards on the limitations of phenomenology in movement disorders.
 Drawn from a recent viewpoint by Prof. Edwards and using functional movement disorder as an example, they discuss the benefits and drawbacks of a phenotype equaling disease paradigm, the voluntary vs. involuntary movement disorder, and what we can learn from functional movement disorders.

 [00:00:00] Dr. Sarah Lidstone: Hello, and welcome to the MDS podcast, the official podcast of the International Parkinson and Movement Disorders Society.
 I'm Sarah Lidstone from the University of Toronto, and today we have a real treat for you.
 I'm joined by Professor Mark Edwards from King's College London and Professor Emeritus, at the NIH, Mark Hallett, to talk about a hot topic that is close to our hearts, the art and science of phenomenology.